 Recommended adult doses of NAC vary depending on the health condition being treated.
 Below are some examples for illustration purposes only.
 Talk to your doctor to find the safest, most effective dose of NAC for your condition.

 Adding a multivitamin will ensure that you are getting the B vitamins you need when taking NAC.

 Because of the potential for side effects and interactions with medications, take dietary supplements only under the supervision of a knowledgeable health care provider.

 NAC may raise levels of homocysteine, an amino acid that is associated with heart disease.
 Be sure to have your doctor check your homocysteine level if you are taking NAC.

 Very high doses (more than 7 grams) of cysteine may be toxic to human cells and may even lead to death.

 Taking NAC by mouth may cause nausea, vomiting, and diarrhea.

 Intravenous administration of NAC to treat acetaminophen poisoning may cause severe allergic reactions, including:

 People with cystinuria, a kidney condition in which too much cysteine is lost in the urine, should not take cysteine supplements.

 When inhaled into the lungs, NAC may cause tightness in the chest, numbness of the mouth, runny nose, and drowsiness.
 It may make asthma symptoms worse.
-People with asthma who are taking NAC should be watched closely by their doctor.
+People with asthma who are taking NAC should be watched closely by their doctors.